THE BRIDGE ARTIST PROJECTS

 'Rainbow Warrior' by Angela Beek

 The prophecy of the rainbow warrior is the inspiration behind this piece.
-"When the earth is ravaged, and the animals are dying, a new tribe if people shall come into earth from many colors, classes, and creeds and who, by their actions and deeds shall make the earth green again".
-Sometimes the present state of the world can be worrisome, scary, enraging, sad.
-I see us quickly headed to a ravaged earth if we don't change... and quickly.
-The rainbow warrior prophecy represents my belief that we WILL come together to heal the world for the next 7 generations coming after us.
-I believe there are rainbow warriors here already and many many more are waking up.
-So this Is for all of you.
-Those who join together in love for all humanity and all life, who stand to protect and help heal our brothers and sisters and Mother Earth.
-This is also for those of you who may not be there yet, not quite awake.
-I thank you for your teachings and I wish you love and peace.
+“When the earth is ravaged, and the animals are dying, a new tribe of people shall come to earth from many colors, classes, and creeds and who, by their actions and deeds shall make the earth green again.”
+The present state of the world is worrisome, scary, enraging and sad.
+However, ANGELA BEEK believes that there are rainbow warriors here already and many more are waking up to help heal and stand to protect our brothers and sisters and Mother Earth.